 CBO is Facebook’s new algorithmic change which allows advertisers to set a daily or lifetime budget for their entire campaign.
 Facebook then distributes that budget across the ad sets in real time to get you the best possible results that align with your bid strategy.

-If in the past the advertisers could allocate their budget among the ad sets or audiences at their own discretion, now the control will be handed over to Facebook’s smart algorithm to decide how the budget will be spent across the ad sets to get you the best overall results.
+If in the past the advertisers could only allocate their budget among the ad sets or audiences at their own discretion, now they can choose to give control to Facebook’s smart algorithm.
+Facebook will automatically allocate your campaign budget across the ad sets to get you the best overall results.

 You simply set your campaign budget and bid strategy, and Facebook will try to find the best opportunities for you based on those settings.